MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-set-up-sepa-direct-debit.md

 -   Set up the customer’s payment method.

--   Set up the direct\-debit mandate that reflects your agreement with the customer to collect their payments in a certain agreement period.
+-   Set up the direct-debit mandate that reflects your agreement with the customer to collect their payments in a certain agreement period.

 ### To set up your bank account for SEPA direct debit